 You know you’re a character, so let the audience in on that part of your personality.
 Share anecdotes and gesticulate.
 Make the audience laugh.
 TED talks are 50 percent facts and 50 percent showmanship.
 You’ll be far more interesting than if you were in college-professor mode, rhyming off stats with precision.

-Strategy #3: Don’t be Afraid to Use Hand Gestures (No, Not that Kind)
+Strategy #3: Don’t Be Afraid to Use Hand Gestures (No, Not That Kind)

 When you’re truly interested in a subject, you’re far more likely to speak enthusiastically about it.
 Think about what you look like when you’re talking about something you really love.
 You get animated, right?
 You start gesturing and your charisma level goes up about 10 points.
 Don’t be afraid to show your love for something – it will get the audience’s attention in a way that can’t be reproduced by someone who was just paid to speak about a random subject.
 Express yourself with your hands.
 Use your fingers to point, and ball up your fists if it’s necessary.
 Walk around the stage, too.

-Strategy #4: Don’t be Afraid to Smile
+Strategy #4: Don’t Be Afraid to Smile

-You’re afraid of killing your credibility, so you plan to be up there, acting as serious as possible.
+You’re afraid of killing your credibility, so you plan to be up there, acting as seriously as possible.
 Big mistake.
 Smiling makes you look approachable, friendly, and relaxed.
 Smiling is also a sign that you’re comfortable about your subject (which all experts should be) and fun.